AtiChetsurakul/NLP_labsession/README.md

     - [0] Amanul Haque, Vaibhav Garg, Hui Guo, and Munindar Singh.
 2022.
 Pixie: Preference in Implicit and Explicit Comparisons.
 In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers), pages 106–112, Dublin, Ireland.
 Association for Computational Linguistics.

     - [1] Bin Liang, Qinglin Zhu, Xiang Li, Min Yang, Lin Gui, Yulan He, and Ruifeng Xu.
 2022.
 JointCL: A Joint Contrastive Learning Framework for Zero-Shot Stance Detection.
 In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 81–91, Dublin, Ireland.
 Association for Computational Linguistics.

+    - [2] Elron Bandel, Ranit Aharonov, Michal Shmueli-Scheuer, Ilya Shnayderman, Noam Slonim, and Liat Ein-Dor.
+2022.
+Quality Controlled Paraphrase Generation.
+In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 596–609, Dublin, Ireland.
+Association for Computational Linguistics.